 - The BLM estimates that there were 25,300 wild horses in 1971 when Congress passed the Wild Free Roaming Horses and Burros Act.

-- The BLM has set a national “Appropriate Management Level” (AML) of just 26,715 wild horses and burros.
+- The BLM has set a national “Appropriate Management Level” (AML) of just 26,690 wild horses and burros.
 The agency is scheduling roundups to reduce the current estimated population down to this low number.
-The national AML would leave about 1 horse or burro for every 1,006 acres managed by the Bureau of Land Management.
+The national AML would leave about 1 horse or burro for every 1,008 acres managed for them by the Bureau of Land Management.

 2,000,000: Number of wild horses that roamed the West at the end of the 19thcentury.